michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 4. For every thing that hath before been written for our instruction was written, that by the patience and consolation of the scriptures we might have hope.

-5. But the God of patience and of consolation give to you that with impartialityEquality. you may think one of another in Jeshu Meshiha,
+5. But the God of patience and of consolation give to you that with impartiality

 6. that with one mind and with one mouth you may glorify Aloha, the Father of our Lord Jeshu Meshiha.

 7. Therefore, receive and bear with one another, as also the Meshiha hath received you, to the glory of Aloha.

-8. But I say that Jeshu Meshiha ministeredto the circumcision, on behalf of the truth of Aloha, that he might confirm the promise of the fathers,
+8. But I say that Jeshu Meshiha ministered

 9. and the Gentiles might glorify Aloha for his mercy that was upon them.
 As it is written, I will confess thee among the Gentiles, And to thy name will I sing.